-- Buy or sell locational gas; - Scale back interruptible NTS Entry Capacity; - Buy back firm NTS Entry and/or Exit Capacity; - Scale back Off-peak NTS Exit Capacity; - Flow swaps; - Offtake Flow Reductions; - Restrict the quantity of daily firm NTS Capacity made available, please be aware this will never occur prior to the scale back of off-peak/interruptible capacity; - Use other capacity tools, such as Capacity Management Agreements; and - Operating Margins.
+- Buy or sell locational gas;

+- Scale back interruptible NTS Entry Capacity;

+- Buy back firm NTS Entry and/or Exit Capacity;

+- Scale back Off-peak NTS Exit Capacity;

+- Flow swaps;

+- Offtake Flow Reductions;

+- Restrict the quantity of daily firm NTS Capacity made available.
+Furthermore, National Grid may also withhold capacity from WSEC or RMTNTSEC auctions in the period between 30th May and 31st October 2022 at the Milford Haven ASEP such quantities may subsequently be released in part or in full in the WSEC and DSEC auctions.2 Please be aware that restricting daily firm NTS Capacity will never occur prior to the scale back of off-peak/interruptible capacity;

+- Use other capacity tools, such as Capacity Management Agreements; and

+- Operating Margins.